 The clinic is open two evenings per week to the men seeking shelter or enrolled in a recovery program at the Allentown Rescue Mission.
 DeSales PA students provide the following completely free of charge:

 - Primary care

 - Laboratory services

 Participation in the clinic is a curricular requirement for all first and second-year physician assistant graduate students as an integral part of their education.
-In addition, students develop other program-essential skills such as communicating with patients who have limited resources, as well as understanding the principals of cost-effect delivery of care and maximizing available community resources.
+In addition, students develop other program-essential skills such as communicating with patients who have limited resources, as well as understanding the principles of cost-effect delivery of care and maximizing available community resources.

 Services Provided at the DeSales Free Clinic